Azure/azure-rest-api-specs/specification/edge/resource-manager/Microsoft.Edge/configurationmanager/readme.md

-# configurations
+# configurationmanager

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for configurations.
+This is the AutoRest configuration file for configurationmanager.

 ## Getting Started